MaxCo41/Exercice-Cadavre-exquis-MaximeCOLLIN/README.md

 >>>>>>> c5fccacc07cd73cbc12010f300a2ad43b30f4363
 >>>>>>> 64a82ae3bfac426b0a9bfa031d76a2b12a32055b

 A git pull a day keeps merge conflicts away

+ I'm not racist I swear.
+ Chinese kid was born before the due date.
+ Parents named him Sudden Lee.